Novel Fuzzy Centrality Measures in Vague Social Networks: Novel Fuzzy Centrality Indexes

 \subsection{Fuzzy degree centrality}

 In real-world interactions, we often consider people with many connections to be important.
 Degree centrality transfers the same idea into a measure.
 The degree centrality measure ranks nodes with more connections higher in terms of centrality.
-In the classical framework, the degree centrality $C_d(v_i)$, in directed graphs can be computed in different ways according to the number of in-connections and out-connections, leading to the in-degree index $d_i^{in}$ and the out-degree index $d_i^{out}$, respectively, or the combination of both.
-However, in the context of (directed) fuzzy social networks, the edges are represented by fuzzy numbers, and thus they are not scalars.
-Therefore, in the next Sections, we extend the concepts of in-degree centrality and out-degree centrality to the case of fuzzy numbers.
+In the classical framework, the degree centrality $C_d(v_i)$, in directed graphs can be computed in different ways according to the number of in-connections and out-connections, leading to the in-degree index $d_i^{in}$ and the out-degree index $d_i^{out}$, respectively, or the combination of both\footnote{The number of edges connected to a vertex is referred to as its ``degree'' in graph theory.
+The degree of a node \( v_i \) is commonly denoted as \( d_i \).
+In the context of directed graphs, nodes have both in-degrees (edges pointing towards the node) and out-degrees (edges pointing away from the node), denoted as \( d_i^{in} \) and \( d_i^{out} \), respectively.
+For example, in social platforms like Facebook, the degree of a user corresponds to the number of friends \citep{Zafarani_2014}. \begin{definition} In any undirected graph \( G(V, E) \), the sum of all node degrees equals twice the number of edges: \end{definition}

-The first step is introducing the concepts of fuzzy triangular ordered weighted arithmetic operator \citep{simo2018fuzzy}.
-The Fuzzy Triangular Ordered Weighted Arithmetic Operator (FTOWA) can be defined as follows.